cygnus666/Circuit-Sword/Circuit-Sword-FAQ.md

 6. Run the command `sudo service cs-hud start`

 ## How do I add more status LEDs?
-Use the solder pads labelled below
+Use the solder pads labelled below (circuit diagram provided)

 ## How do I reprogram the microcontroller?
 1. Enable SSH and check that the Circuit Sword is connected to Wi-Fi then log in to the Raspberry Pi Compute Module 3 Lite using SSH